 Use your mobile device’s camera or a QR code app.

-Visitors from areas of increased surveillance (hotspots) will not be permitted into our health facilities although anyone needing medical assistance will be seen, regardless of where they have travelled from.
+Visitors from NSW case locations (exposure sites) will not be permitted into our health facilities although anyone needing medical assistance will be seen, regardless of where they have travelled from.

 Help reduce the risk of COVID-19 infection by staying 1.5 metres away from other people where possible and avoiding close contact with people you do not live with.

-Patients and visitors are required to wear a face mask (not a fabric mask).
+Patients and visitors are required to wear a face mask .